Vettabase/mariadb-to-graylog/README.md

 while true ; do nc -l 12201 ; done
 ```

+Now make sure that you have a log that can be consumed.
+For example, copy an error log
+to `logs/error.log`.

 Then, run the script telling it to send GELF messages to localhost over HTTP:

 ```